enhance-dev/enhance.dev/src/views/docs/md/learn/starter-project/pages.md

 ## File based routing

-Pages in the enhance starter project enable file based routing, so adding a `app/pages/about.html` for instance will make it available at `/about` in your browser.
+Pages in the enhance starter project enable file based routing.
+Meaning that adding a `app/pages/about.html` for instance will make it available at `/about` in your browser.

 ## HTML by default